Carolinapalacios95/Weather-Dashboard/README.md

 # Weather-Dashboard

 >## Description
-This appliction was built with JavaScript and Boostrap to display the current weather forecast along with 5-day forecast data of a searched city.
+This application was built with JavaScript and Boostrap to display the current weather forecast along with 5-day forecast data of a searched city.
 OpenWeather API is used to display the current weather data for a city along with a 5-day forecast.
 In addition, the searched or selected city is saved in local storage so that its information displays upon page reload.

 >## Deployment/Installation